 High Sensitivity Can Take Many Forms

-I had previously heard about the trait of high sensitivity, but I didn’t think it applied to me.
+I had previously heard about the trait of high sensitivity (which you can read about here), but I didn’t think it applied to me.
 But this time, the more I read about being a highly sensitive person (HSP), the more I realized it was me!
 It explained my strong reaction to external stimuli (lights, sounds, and absorbing the moods of the people around me), and my preference to please everyone and carry the world on my shoulders (just to name a few).

 What’s your personality type?
 Knowing your type can help you leverage your natural strengths.
 Take the free test from our partner Personality Hacker.